191805/feh_CSST1/README.md

     # estimate the metallicity of the dwarf stars
     from CSST_feh import dwarf_feh
     dwarf_feh.dwarf_feh(u,g,i,error)
-The output is one file named dwarf_feh_predicted.csv, the first column stores the photometric metallicity and the secnd column stores the random error of photometric metallicity.
+The output is one file named dwarf_feh_predicted.csv, the first column is the photometric metallicity and the secnd column is the random error of photometric metallicity.

 # API